MatthieuBruh/h3_Attaaack/readme.md

 ### Define technique and subtechnique, and give an example of each.

 When an attacker is gathering for some information about a victim, he has many possibilities, such as *[phishing](https://attack.mitre.org/techniques/T1598/)*.
 Unfortunately, phishing is a quite common and an efficient way to collect information about someone.
 It consists of sending messages to a victim by pretending to be someone else.
 The message that the attacker sends will ask for some information discreetly by establishing a false relationship of trust with the victim.
 So, the victim will be fairly confident to send information, such as credentials.
+It is also important to note that an attack can do phishing a company B to have some information about the company A, because the both companies are working together.

+An attacker can for example send an email to a victim to ask him about who is in charge of paying invoices.
+So that, he can send a fake invoice by pretending to be someone else.

+When an attacker is gathering information about a victim, he can do it with several sub-techniques, such as *[spearphishing Attachment](https://attack.mitre.org/techniques/T1598/002/)*.
+Indeed, an attacker can send a file to a victim and giving him a reason to fulfil a document.
+Of course, the document is a pretext to take information from a victim.
+The excuse of an emergency case is often used to hurry the victim, in order to make it less vigilant.

+We can imagine that an attacker could pressure his victim to fill in a document that is supposedly urgent for a customer of the company.

 ### Define procedure, and give an example of each.